 Key Differences Between UPS and Inverter

-- The UPS is the electric device which has rectifier for providing the backup power to the system whereas the inverter converts the AC into DC.
+- The UPS is the electric device that has a rectifier for providing the backup power to the system whereas the inverter converts DC into AC.

 - The main function of the UPS is to store the electric supply whereas the inverter converts the AC power into DC power.

 - During the power outages, the UPS immediately switch over from the main supply to the battery whereas the inverter has a time delay.

 - The UPS provides the electrical backup power, and the inverter provides the electronics backup power supply.

 - The Offline, Online and Line Interruptive are the types of the UPS whereas the inverter is of two types, i.e., the standby inverter and Grid tie inverter.